amboltio/DM-i-AI-2022/piglet-detection/README.md

 </p>

 All the images have been rescaled to have a fixed width of 640 px.
 A single image can contain up to 15 objects. **You have 10 seconds to return your predictions for each image.**
-You will only be receiving images of what we deem a *visually clear piglet*.
+Samples with piglets will only contain what we deem a *visually clear piglet*.
 Thus, if it has been difficult to assess wheter an image contains a pig or a piglet, the image is removed.
 Such an example is given below.
 <p align="center">
   <img src="../images/removed_sample2.jpg" width=375>
 </p>